How to Divide Dahlia Tubers in the Spring

 Dividing dahlia tubers can help keep the plant healthy.
 As tubers age, they can become diseased or infected with pests.

-By dividing the tubers, you can remove any damaged or diseased portion of the tuber, helping to prevent disease.
+By dividing dahlia clumps, you can remove any damaged or diseased portion of the tuber, helping to prevent disease and growing healthy tubers in your garden.

 Improved Growth

-Dividing dahlia tubers can also help to improve plant growth.
-When tubers are left undivided for too long, they can become crowded, which can result in stunted growth and reduced flowering.
+Divided tubers can also help to improve plant growth.
+When dahlia tubers are left undivided for too long, they can become crowded, resulting in stunted growth and reduced flowering.

 Dividing the tubers will provide more space for the plant to grow and develop.